callmesalmon/callmesalmon.github.io/books/wfm-revised/13-capitalism.markdown

 What I mean here is that when (and it's *when*, not *if*) capitalism collapses, FOSS will immediately stop being corporate and truly become *Free* and Open Source Software.
-This is another fundamental of Marxocracy: *Bringing a communist revolution, as that will lead to more equality.*
+So, organize, if you want.

 Okay, let's brighten up the mood with a *satire piece*!!!